ceramicnetwork/rust-ceramic/README.md

     $ make check-fmt
     $ make test

-Using the makefile is not necessary during your developement cycle, feel free to use the relvant cargo commands directly.
+Using the makefile is not necessary during your development cycle, feel free to use the relevant cargo commands directly.
 However running `make` before publishing a PR will provide a good signal if you PR will pass CI.

 ### Generating Servers